jaxon-php/jaxon-mono/jaxon-dialogs/README.md

 Configuration
 -------------

-This package defines 3 config options in the `default` section to set the default library to be used.
+This package defines 3 config options in the `app.dialogs.default` section to set the default library to be used.
 - modal: the default library for modal dialogs
 - alert: the default library for alerts
 - confirm: the default library for questions

-The `lib.use` option allows to load additional libraries into the page, if they are used in the application.
+The `app.dialogs.confirm` section defines options for the confirm dialog.

-The `confirm` section defines options for the confirm dialog.
+The `app.dialogs.lib.use` option allows to load additional libraries into the page, if they are used in the application.

-The `lib.uri` option defines the URI where to download the libraries files from.
+The `app.dialogs.lib.uri` option defines the URI where to download the libraries files from.

 Specific options can also be set for each library.